How does deeming work?

 What is a deeming account?

 Bank accounts and savings accounts are among some of the most popular deeming accounts.
-Retiree share trading, cash management and term deposits accounts are also deeming accounts.
-The government assumes these accounts give a return equal to the deeming rate, the rate used to calculate pension payments.
+Retiree share trading, cash management and term deposit accounts are also deeming accounts.
+However, some accounts seemingly marketed at retirees or pensioners don't necessarily guarantee returns at the deeming rates.

-What is the deeming rate?
+What is a deeming rate?